drewroberts/website/first-video.md

 - Seth Godin and seths.blog
 - Just show up.
 Read Steven Pressfield if you need a kick in the pants.
 - Josh Waitzkin also good on this topic.
 He references Hemmingway ended the day with something left to do.

+## Analytics

+- Measure what Matters by John Doerr

 ## SVG is amazing